Witness: Rittenhouse said people 'were trying to hurt him' - Sentinel Colorado

-Black was the first witness called after opening statements at Rittenhouse’s murder trial that cast him in sharply different lights.
+Black was the first witness called after opening statements at Rittenhouse’s trial cast him in sharply different lights.

-For prosecutors, Rittenhouse was the problem — triggering a confrontation with one man that set in motion the bloodshed that followed.
+To prosecutors, Rittenhouse was the aggressor — triggering a confrontation with one man that set in motion the bloodshed that followed.
 Rittenhouse’s attorneys portrayed him as someone out of options who had to use deadly force to defend himself.

+Rittenhouse, now 18, is charged with killing two men and wounding a third during the summer of 2020 in a politically polarizing case that has stirred furious debate over self-defense, vigilantism, the Second Amendment right to bear arms, and the racial unrest around the U.S. in the wake of the killing of George Floyd in Minneapolis.
+Rittenhouse, a one-time police youth cadet, could get life in prison if convicted.

+Black said he was on the roof as protesters hurled gasoline bombs and rocks at the business.

 Yet Binger repeatedly stressed that amid the hundreds of people in Kenosha and the anger and chaos in the streets, “the only person who killed anyone is the defendant, Kyle Rittenhouse.”